DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - note GDPR definition: "a natural or legal person, public authority, agency, or other body, which processes personal data soley on behalf of the data controller"
       - GDPR also restricts data tranfers to countries outside EU, with fines for violations
       - many orgs have created dedicated roles to oversee GDPR data laws are followed
   - **Data custodian**: a custodian is delegated, from the system owner, day-to-day responsibilities for properly storing and protecting data; responsible for the protection of data through maintenance activities, backing up and archiving, and preventing the loss or corruption and recovering data
+  - **Data Steward**: a newer concept related to users of the data; those who use the data for the business purpose.
+  - **Business/Mission Owners**:-  Typically own processes or programs. they ensure that all operations fit within the business goals and mission.
+This task includes ensuring that collected data is necessary for the business to function.
+Collecting unnecessary data wastes time and resources.
+Because the business/mission owner is primarily concerned with the overall business, conflicts between data owners, data custodians, and system owners may need to be resolved by the business/mission owner, who will need to make the best decision for the organization.
   - **Security administrator**: responsible for ensuring the overall security of entire infrastructure; they perform tasks that lead to the discovery of vulnerabilities, monitor network traffic and configure tools to protect the network (like firewalls and antivirus software)
     - security admins also devise security policies, plans for business continuity and disaster recovery and train staff
   - **Supervisors**: responsible for overseeing the activities of all the above entities and all support personnel; they ensure team activities are conducted smoothly and that personnel is properly skilled for the tasks assigned